Evidence of Potts-Nematic Superfluidity in a Hexagonal $sp^2$ Optical Lattice

 \subsection{Feedback stabilization of relative phases}

-In the experiment, we use the system shown in {Fig.~\ref{fig:Sup}{\bf a} for phase stabilization.
+In the experiment, we use the system shown in {Fig.~\ref{fig:Sup}{\bf A} for phase stabilization.
 For each laser beam, we first split an inclined linearly polarized beam into two components, whose polarization directions are respectively along the x-y plane (in-light) and the z-direction (out-light).
 The out-light goes along an extra optical path which is controlled by a piezoelectric (PZT) mounted mirror and stabilized with a proportion-integral (PI) controller system, and then combines with the in-light.
 In this way, an elliptically polarized laser beam with a controllable relative phase is obtained.
 To reinforce the phase stability, we split out a small fraction of the elliptically polarized light before it enters the vacuum chamber, from which the relative phase is measured.
 The phase error is collected in real time for a feedback control on the PZT that controls the extra optical path added to the out-light.
 This forms a feedback loop for relative phase stabilization.
 With this feedback control, the relative phases $\theta_{1,2,3}$ are highly controllable and fast switch of the phases is achieved in a reliable way.
 To verify this feedback control, we also directly measure the polarization of the dominant fraction of light before it enters the chamber, which confirms that the phase fluctuation is suppressed down to a level below $\pi/200$.
 With this experimental setup the phase-switching can be reached within 100 $\mu$s.

 { To confirm the residual phase fluctuation is tolerable, we also carry out the experiment setting $\theta_1$ away from $2\pi/3$ by amount of $\pi/30$, where we find the three nematic states still emerge.
-This means the phase stabilization achieved in the experiment is sufficient for the study of Potts nematic order. }
+This means the phase stabilization achieved in the experiment is sufficient for the study of Potts nematic order.
+This is further confirmed in our band dispersion calculation taking potential imperfect phase control into account (see Fig.~\ref{fig:SR1}). }